Filter Content

 When logging on to QKR for the 1st time each year you will be asked to enter your child's year level and home group.
 It is important that you add both of these details and not just home group.

 STAS application forms for 2025 have not changed from the 2024 form.
-The STAS form is also available on the Intranet for printing here, alternatively contact Financial Assistance via email to stas@decyp.tas.gov.au who will post a supply of forms to your school if needed.
+The STAS form is also available on the Intranet for printing here, alternatively contact Financial Assistance via email to stas@decyp.tas.gov.au

-Families who have not applied for or received STAS previously are encouraged to apply online at https://stasonlinesubmission.education.tas.gov.au (or Google STAS to be taken directly to the link).
+Families who have not applied for or received STAS previously, are encouraged to apply online at https://stasonlinesubmission.education.tas.gov.au (or Google STAS to be taken directly to the link).
 Online applications can be submitted on any electronic device including mobile phones.

 If you have any STAS queries, please contact Financial Assistance on 1800 827 055 or via email to stas@decyp.tas.gov.au.

-Safeguarding Traning in our schools
+Safeguarding Training in our school

 All volunteers (parent helpers, coaches, breakfast club helpers) are required to complete Safeguarding Training prior to working with children in our school.